xvxx/phetch/README.md

     phetch -h              # Show this screen.
     phetch -v              # Show phetch version.

+Once you've launched `phetch`, use `Ctrl-H` to view the on-line help.

 ## installation

 Binaries for Linux and Mac are available at https://github.com/dvkt/phetch/releases: